cypress-io/cypress-documentation/source/api/commands/get.md

 comments: false
 ---

-Get one or more DOM elements by selector or {% url 'alias' aliases-and-references %}.
+Get one or more DOM elements by selector or {% url 'alias' variables-and-aliases %}.

 {% note info %}
 The querying behavior of this command matches exactly how {% url `$(...)` http://api.jquery.com/jQuery/ %} works in jQuery.